keu/docs/software/secrets-backend.md

 - A [service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts) with the [Secret Manager Secret Accessor](https://cloud.google.com/secret-manager/docs/access-control) role on Google Cloud.
 - A [JSON service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating_service_account_keys) for the service account.

-### Step 1: Write an Airflow Variable or Connection to Google Cloud Secret Manager
+### Step 1: Write an Airflow variable or connection to Google Cloud Secret Manager

 To start, add an Airflow variable or connection as a secret to Google Cloud Secret Manager.
 You can do so via the Cloud Console or the gcloud CLI.